Colorado Fall Colors Photography Workshop in the San Juan Mountains

 Landscape variety

 The San Juan Mountains offer wide valley views, layered peaks, and extensive aspen forests, giving us a range of locations from expansive mountain scenes to tighter compositions in the trees.
-This variety presents different photographic challenges throughout the week.
+Along stretches of Last Dollar Road and in open valleys where Wilson Peak anchors the horizon, we work both broad landscapes and quieter details in the aspens.
+This variety presents different compositional and exposure challenges, from managing busy foregrounds in aspen stands to simplifying distant ridgelines in changing light.

 Sunrise and sunset photography